epics-modules/opcua/exampleTop/DeviceDbApp/S7-1500Db/README.md

 things were fixed.

 Known issues:

 *   Firmware V2.6.0 is needed for subscriptions on registered items to work.

+*   All known firmware versions have a limit of 1000 items per low-level OPC UA service call.
+To enforce this limit in the client IOC, call
+    ```
+    opcuaSetOption <session_name> batch-nodes 1000
+    ```
+    for every S7-1500 session that you want to use for more than 1000 items.

 ## OPC UA Device Support Documentation